-You may lodge a complaint about the quality of PRSB administrative processes or services or the conduct of a PRSB officer.
+You may lodge a complaint about the quality of PRSB administrative processes or services or the conduct of a PRSB Member or employee.

-PRSB is unable to accept complaints relating to Review Division decisions (Part 8, Victoria Police Act 2013).
-PRSB review and appeal decisions are subject to Supreme Court review (Administrative Law Act 1978 (Vic)) or the Court's original jurisdiction under Order 56 of the Supreme Court (General Civil Procedure) Rules 2015 (Vic).
+- Complaints relating to Review Division decisions (Part 8, Victoria Police Act 2013).
+PRSB review and appeal decisions are subject to Supreme Court review (Administrative Law Act 1978 (Vic) or the Court's original jurisdiction under Order 56 of the Supreme Court (General Civil Procedure) Rules 2015 (Vic).

 How do I make a complaint?

-Send your complaint in writing by email, fax or post.
+Send your complaint in writing by email, phone or post.